jon-jacky/home/commonplace.md

   their motive force was their self-interest and competition.
 In doing so the socialists returned to the oldest of all human ideological traditions, the belief that man is naturally a communal being.
 Men naturally live together and help one another.
-Society was not a necessary by regrettable diminution of man's unlimited natural right to do as he liked, but the setting of his life, happiness and individuality.
+Society was not a necessary but regrettable diminution of man's unlimited natural right to do as he liked, but the setting of his life, happiness and individuality.
 The Smithian idea that the exchange of equivalents in the market somehow assured social justice,